quorn23/piholeparser/README.md

 ### Downloading

-* Check to see if host of list is available.
+* Checks to see if host of list is available.
+* Checks to see if a list was updated online.
 * Download based on host availability, file extension (tar or 7z), or attempt to use a mirrored copy from this repository.

 ### Parsing